davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 This Java library was built by using JDK 17.<br>
 Please make sure that your project is using at least JDK 17 too.

+# Documentation

+A complete documentation of this framework can be found on https://wedasoft.com/simple-java-fx-application-base/.

 # Dependencies to add

 ##### Maven